meilisearch/strapi-plugin-meilisearch/README.md

 ### 🔎 Entries query

 When indexing a content type to Meilisearch, the plugin has to fetch the documents from your database.
-With `entriesQuery` it is possible to specify some options that should be applied during the fetching of the entries.
+With `entriesQuery` it is possible to specify some options are applied during the fetching of the entries.
 The options you can set are described in the [`findMany` documentation](https://docs.strapi.io/developer-docs/latest/developer-resources/database-apis-reference/entity-service/crud.html#findmany) of Strapi.
 However, we do not accept any changes on the `start` parameter.

+**Common use cases**

 If you are using the [🌍 Internationalization (i18n)](https://docs.strapi.io/developer-docs/latest/plugins/i18n.html) plugin, an additional field `locale` can also be added in `entriesQuery`.

-**For example**
+If you want to add a collection with a relation to the collection being included, you have to configure the `populate` parameter in `entriesQuery`.
+See [the docs](https://docs.strapi.io/dev-docs/api/entity-service/populate) on how it works, and [an example](./resources/entries-query/populate.js) in our resources.

+**Example**

-For example, if you want your documents to be fetched in batches of `1000` you specify it in the `entriesQuery` option.
+If you want your documents to be fetched in batches of `1000` you specify it in the `entriesQuery` option.

 ```js
 module.exports = {